etclabscore/json-template-language/README.md

 ## Usage

-To use the Javascript client you can:
+To use the Javascript implementation you can:

 Install it:
 ```